Electricity markets explained

 The role of the NESO markets team

-Our ambition is to see competition for the benefit of consumers.
-At the NESO, we’re working to remove barriers to entry and improve access to real-time electricity markets.
+We want to see competition for the benefit of consumers and we’re working to remove barriers to entry and improve access to real-time electricity markets.

-We’re enabling different businesses – small and large – to participate and compete, meeting the needs of consumers today while preparing for GB’s decarbonised system of tomorrow.
-Our Markets team is also developing new products, systems and industry codes to help us efficiently operate the system, maintain security of supply and deliver the best outcome for GB consumers.
+We’re helping all kinds of businesses – big and small – to get involved and compete.
+This ensures we meet people's current electricity needs while preparing for the future with zero carbon emissions.
+Our Markets team is also creating new tools, systems, and industry codes to help us run the electricity system efficiently, maintain security and deliver the best outcome for GB consumers.

 With over 200 NESO colleagues working across Markets, we have a range of expertise as outlined below.